gnoverse/tlin/README.md

     }
     ```

-4. If necessary, update the `FormatIssueWithArrow` function in `formatter/fmt.go` to handle any special formatting requirements for your new rule.

 By following these steps, you can add new lint rules and ensure they are properly formatted when displayed in the CLI.

 ## Contributing